Skip to main content

 Acquire essential programming skills, including Python, Tableau, and SQL

-Learn to apply analytics across key business disciplines, including finance, marketing, operations, and human resources
+Learn to apply analytics across key business disciplines, including finance, marketing, and operations

 Be able to supplement your coursework with presentations from visiting speakers and thought leaders